 - The association is unable to provide booth sitters for all artists to go for lunch themselves considering potential long waits.

 - The association has agreed to collect orders in advance and coordinate a group order.

-- There will be a limited selection of about 4 options, currently from Zoës Kitchen.
+- There will be a limited selection of about 3-4 options with a flat fee.

-- We will put in the order in advance, and the Association will pay the upfront cost.
+- We will put in the order in advance, MBAA will pay the upfront cost.

 - This option is also available for volunteers.

 - Also available for any artist helpers who you have with you. (ie. a family member or friend who is helping you out during show day).

 Checklist of Items to Bring

 - Hooks for hanging art

 - Price tags for each piece